How exactly do you say butterfly in Italian?

 A mio figlio piace indossare i papillon.

-My son likes wearing bow-ties.
+My son likes to wear bow ties.

 Ho comprato un farfallino a pois rossi.